mitchellvitez/doldrums/README.md

 &ndash; Norton Juster, _The Phantom Tollbooth_

-## About the project
+## About

-- What?
-  - Doldrums is a small, purely functional programming language with an emphasis on ease of top-to-bottom understanding.
+Doldrums is a small, purely functional programming language with an emphasis on ease of top-to-bottom understanding.
+I've been meaning to play with a language like this ever since making [Pixll](https://github.com/mitchellvitez/raspi-lights).
-- Why?
-  - I've been meaning to play with a more involved language ever since making [Pixll](https://github.com/mitchellvitez/raspi-lights).
 This is a great way for me to learn.
 It's probably not very useful for anything in practice.

-- Who?
-  - Mitchell Vitez
-- When?
-  - Summer 2020
-- How?
-  - The compiler is written in Haskell.
+The compiler is written in Haskell.
 Run `stack run test.dol` to see an example.

 ### Structure